Have you ever heard the phrase “everyone’s a writer”?

 At OutboundEngine, every newsletter has a phone number and email address clearly and prominently displayed in the email template.
 But if you don’t have that option, simply append the contact info to the end of your CTA.

+Before you publish or hit “send,” look your content over one last time to check for errors.
 Grammar mistakes can turn people off and can chip away at the perception of your brand.
-On the other hand, proper grammar reflects well on your brand.
 If you want to feel confident you’re writing engaging content, making sure it’s error-free is critical.

 Don’t undermine the point you’re making by publishing a piece full of mistakes.
 Before you publish, take the time to spell-check.
 Then reread slowly to review for additional errors and correct any mistakes you find.

 Pro tip: Find someone to be your content buddy.
-You doublecheck work over for them, they check yours for you as well.
+You proofread their work, they check yours for you as well.
 Everybody wins!

 Ready to start writing engaging content?

 Above all, we hope these steps make the process of writing engaging content feel possible.
 If not, our team of professionals can take over for you.
-OutboundEngine customers can expect informative, entertaining and industry-adjacent content for both their email and social media marketing.
+OutboundEngine customers can expect interesting, informative and relevant content for both their email and social media marketing.
 Want to learn more?
 Get your free demo and see how great content helps your business.